nuxt/docs/en/guide/vuex-store.md

 2. Add `vuex` module in the vendors bundle
 3. Add the `store` option to the root `Vue` instance.

-Nuxt.js lets you have 2 styles of store, choose the one you prefer:
+Nuxt.js lets you have 2 modes of store, choose the one you prefer:
-- **Normal:** `store/index.js` returns a store instance
+- **Classic:** `store/index.js` returns a store instance
 - **Modules:** every `.js` file inside the `store` directory is transformed as a [namespaced module](http://vuex.vuejs.org/en/modules.html) (`index` being the root module)

+## Classic mode

-To activate the store with the normal style, we create the `store/index.js` file and export the store instance:
+To activate the store with the classic mode, we create the `store/index.js` file and export the store instance:

 ```js
 import Vue from 'vue'